Metal Roofing and Siding Blog | McElroy Metal

 Are Metal Roofs Noisy When it Rains or Hails?

-One of the most frequent questions homeowners ask about metal roofs is will it be noisy when it rains and hails.
+One of the most frequent questions homeowners ask about metal roofs is whether it will be noisy when it rains and hails.
 And indeed, given the long life span of metal roofing (50+ years), it's a valid concern.

 According to the Acoustic Group at the University of Lulea, Sweden, rain on asphalt shingles is about 46 dBA compared to rain on a metal roof at 52 dBA.
 So, what does that mean?
 Since most humans can’t distinguish between sounds less than eight decibels apart, the noise difference between metal and shingle roofs is undetectable.